johnstonskj/datalog-specs/book/src/vnd_datalog_text/x_international.md

 ## Identifier Characters

 The characters allowed in labeling relations, attributes, facts, atoms, and variables are taken from a broad set of Unicode by category rather than by codepoint range.
-The following are the definitions of the lexical productions, showing their relation to defined categories.
+The following are the definitions of the lexical productions, showing their relation to defined categories:

 ```ebnf
 SPACE_SEP